Club Kop & Kande links hybrid shopping

 Club conversion flow

-Newsletter subscribers who are not club members receive a series of three emails promoting the advantages of the loyalty club.
+Newsletter subscribers who are not club members receive a series of emails promoting the advantages of the loyalty club.
 The conversion rate is 5%.

 Brand and category interest